-EPF's recent survey on access to healthcare confirms that the safety and quality of healthcare in the EU is unequal, and key aspects of patient centred healthcare are not implemented.
-Further to the recommendations referred to above, the survey also concludes that there is a lack of appropriate resources being efficiently invested in healthcare and that too many patients in the EU are confronted to financial hardship as a result of healthcare costs10.
-Although EPF emphasises the importance of a health in all policies approach, given the severity of challenges that all EU Member States face today in matters of health and long-term care as illustrated in EPF's access to healthcare survey report, it is regrettable that health and long-term care is not considered as a key objective in itself.
-Next to that, even when assessing sustainability of health systems, the importance of achieving good health outcomes as well as cost-effectiveness should be stressed.
+EPF's recent surveys on access to healthcare12 and quality in healthcare13 confirm that the safety and quality of healthcare in the EU is unequal, and key aspects of patient centred healthcare are not implemented.
+Further to the recommendations referred to above, the survey also concludes that there is a lack of appropriate resources being efficiently invested in healthcare and that too many patients in the EU are confronted with financial hardship as a result of healthcare costs.
+Although EPF emphasises the importance of a health in all policies approach, given the severity of the challenges that all EU Member States face today in matters of health and long-term care as illustrated in EPF's access survey reports, it is regrettable that health and long-term care is not considered as a key objective in itself.